Crambeary/wellness_reflection/README.md

     - [ ] Learn how to write tests for React Testing Library
     - [ ] Learn how to write tests for Jest
 - [ ] Add a dark mode
     - [ ] Add a theme switcher button
+    - [ ] Support BS and TW dark elements at the same time
-- [ ] Add a date picker for the main page
+- [ ] Add a date picker calendar launched from the date header
 - [ ] Setup a11y best practices
     - [ ] ARIA labels
     - [ ] Keyboard navigation